fanweasel21/BigData-Analyzing/README.md

-Data analyzing with Python at my workplace, Redtable
+Data analyzing with Python at my workplace, Redtable.

-Datasets will not be uploaded due to security issues
+Datasets will not be uploaded due to security issues.